 Treating Your Post-Nasal Drip

 5) If the post-nasal drip has a foul smell and thick discharge, and you feel sick, it could be a sinus infection.
-See a doctor.
+See a doctor for medical advice.

-6) If you have accompanying nasal congestion, sneezing, and itchy or watery eyes, try allergy medicine and nasal steroid spray.
+6) If you have accompanying nasal congestion, sneezing, and itchy or watery eyes, try allergy medicine, a neti pot, or even nasal steroid spray.

 Less Common Causes of Post-Nasal Drip

 9) Post-nasal drip can also happen as a result of a structural issue, such as obstruction of nasal passages or sinuses causing an accumulation of mucus.